PAVILION OF GREAT BRITAIN AT THE 16TH INTERNATIONAL ARCHITECTURE EXHIBITION LA BIENNALE DI VENEZIA

 The British Pavilion is commissioned by the British Council; please make sure to credit the British Council in all editorial features.

-The British Council will present Island at the British Pavilion at the 16th International Architecture Exhibition – La Biennale di Venezia, which will run from 26 May to 25 November 2018.
+The British Council unveils Island at the British Pavilion for the 16th International Architecture Exhibition – La Biennale di Venezia opens Thursday 24 May.

-In their statement, the curators Adam Caruso, Peter St John and Marcus Taylor said:
+In a joint statement, the curatorial team of Adam Caruso, Peter St John and Marcus Taylor said:

 Sarah Mann, Director of Architecture Design Fashion at the British Council and Commissioner of the British Pavilion 2018 said: